George Munro (c.1766-1824)

 For family tree see George Munro on Ancestry (subscription required)

-George Munro Esq of Berbice died at Falmouth on 22 August 1824, in his 58th year [Edinburgh Advertiser 1 July 1825].
-A George Munro was named as executor of the will of John Sinclair in Berbice in 1801, suggesting that he may have been in the colony from this date.
+George Munro Esq of Berbice died at Falmouth on 22 July 1824, in his 58th year [Edinburgh Advertiser 1 July 1825].
+A George Munro was named as executor of the will of John Sinclair in Berbice in 1801 and he acted as attorney for his cousin, Dr William Munro, the following year.